i-anujkumar/time-series-ww2-analysis/README.md

 - [Time Series Prediction Tutorial with EDA – by kanncaa1](https://www.kaggle.com/code/kanncaa1/time-series-prediction-tutorial-with-eda/input)

 All CSV files (`operations.csv`, `Summary of Weather.csv`, `Weather Station Locations.csv`) were part of the notebook's input section.

 ---

+## 🚀 How to Run

+1. Clone the repo or download all files
+2. Unzip `operations.zip` into the same folder
+3. Open `Time_series_WW2.ipynb` in Jupyter or Google Colab
+4. Run the notebook to explore the visual time series analysis

+---